-More intricate dishes are built on sustainable proteins – a common thread in Sharrad’s cooking.
+More intricate dishes are built on sustainable proteins – a common thread in the cooking here.
 A native riff on vitello tonnato, rechristened “rootello bonnato”, swaps out veal for kangaroo and uses a bonito-spiked mayonnaise instead of the traditional tuna.
 A pasta dish in acqua pazza (“crazy water” in Italian) uses Coorong mulloway – from top to tail – poached in a light broth.

 This is a restaurant, but you’re just as welcome to pull up a stool at the bar, order a drink, and pick at a plate of salumi or pillowy gnocco fritto (crisp, fried dough).
 The similarly doughy pane ripieno – available for lunch or a late-night snack – is stuffed before frying.
 Fillings include pork meatball, scamorza and basil; braised kale with garlic and chilli; or trippa bianca (tripe) and white pepper.